Arroz con Coco

 Cartagena's signature side rice — coconut milk reduced to caramelized titoté flakes that gild the long-grain rice with sweet-savory mahogany, served alongside fried fish and patacones.

 Arroz con coco is the universal rice of Colombia's Caribbean coast — every coastal restaurant and every household serves it alongside seafood plates.
-The technique is the dish's signature: coconut milk is reduced in a heavy pan until the coconut solids brown and crystallize into 'titoté' (caramelized coconut flakes), creating both the cooking liquid and the dish's distinctive flecks of dark brown.
+The technique is the dish's signature: the thick first-pressing of coconut milk is reduced in a heavy pan until the coconut solids brown into 'titoté' (caramelized coconut flakes); panela (or brown sugar) and a thinner second-pressing of coconut milk are then added to cook the rice, creating the dish's amber color and its distinctive flecks of dark brown.
 The dish was brought to Cartagena by enslaved Africans whose West African coconut-cooking traditions met Spanish-Catholic rice cookery on the Caribbean coast.

 Spoon the arroz con coco onto the plate: each grain is glossy white with mahogany flecks of titoté — the caramelized coconut adds toasted-sweet notes that hit before the rice's body.
 Raisins jewel the dish.
 Eaten alongside fried fish, the rice's sweetness balances the fish's salt; it's the Caribbean coast's reverse of Asia's plain steamed rice + savory side.